Increase DR score red

 • Many articles are written by a “Guest Author” or users with similar titles, but the site itself creates little original content.

-• Articles that include unnaturally placed backlinks.
+• Articles that include unnaturally placed or spammy backlinks.

-✅ Consider growing websites
+✅ Consider Growing Websites

 Use a tool like Ahrefs to see how a website’s backlink profile is growing over time.
 If the site shows a growing trend, it could be a sign that it will continue doing so in the future.